SethRobertson/GitBestPractices/0main.md

 recourse—if you mess it up you may not have recourse).
 Still, perhaps you want a more formal system.

-Traditional backups are still appropriate.
+Traditional backups are still appropriate, and clones do not save git configurations, the working directory and index, non-standard refs, or dangling objects anyway.
 A normal tarball, cp, rsync, zip, rar or similar backup copy will be a perfectly fine backup.
-As long as the underlying filesystem doesn't reorder git I/O dramatically, there is not a long time delay between the scanning of the directory and the retrieval of the files, the resulting copy of .git should be consistent under almost all circumstances.
+As long as the underlying filesystem doesn't reorder git I/O dramatically and there is not a long time delay between the scanning of the directory and the retrieval of the files, the resulting copy of .git should be consistent under almost all circumstances including if taken while git operations are in progress.
 Of course, if you have a backup from in the middle of a git operation, you might need to do some recovery.
 The data should all be present though.
 When performing git experiments involving the working directory, a copy instead of a clone may be more appropriate.

 However, if you want a "pure git" solution, something like, which clones everything in a directory of repos, this may be what you need: